HCL-TECH-SOFTWARE/Domino-rest-api/docs/howto/IdP/configuringKeycloak.md

         ![general settings screen](../../assets/images/keyclientid.png)

     2. On the **Capability config** section, turn `off` the _Client Authentication_ and click **Next**.
 When it's ON, the OIDC type is set to confidential access type.
 When it's OFF, it's set to public access type.
-Confidential is used when an application server, using client_id and client_secret accesses DRAPI, while public access is for situations where you can't have a client secret like a single page app or a mobile app accessing the API directly,
+Confidential is used when an application server, using client_id and client_secret accesses Domino REST API, while public access is for situations where you can't have a client secret like a single page app or a mobile app accessing the API directly,

         ![Capability config screen](../../assets/images/keyconfig.png)